Akankshaginna/NFT-APP-PROTOTYPE/README.md

 - Expanding the gallery feature to support virtual reality (VR) exhibitions.
 - Incorporating AI to recommend NFTs based on user preferences.

-## Acknowledgements

-Special thanks to all who participated in user testing and provided valuable feedback to improve the prototype.

----

-For more information or to contribute to the project, please contact [Your Contact Information].

-# NFT-APP-PROTOTYPE